Factual/skuld/README.md

 ## Getting started

-You'll need a Zookeeper cluster, and lein 2.
+You'll need a ZooKeeper cluster, and lein 2.
 To create a cluster, run:

 ```
 lein run cluster create skuld -z some.zk.node:2181 --partitions 8 --replicas 3